Mangar2/Quabla/README.md

 ## Playing strength

 Qapla never played in "official tournaments".
 I only have some raiting according my own test with short time control.
-I expect it to have abount 2700 "CCRL-ELo" or 2500 "CEGT-Elo".
+I expect it to have abount 2850 "CCRL-ELo" or 2650 "CEGT-Elo".
 CCRL and CEGT are very popular chess engine raiting lists.

-## Improvements on Qapla 0.2 (to 0.1.1)
+## Improvements on Qapla 0.3 (to 0.1.1)

-- Minor changes in eval, mostly rooks and queen on #7 rank
-- Implemented late move reduction
-- Implemented kind of butterfly history boards (but with piece/target square instead of source/target square)
-- Singular extension
-- IID
+- Many improvements on eval weights
-- Verify on Null moves
+- Implemented 50 moves rule
-- More consistend aspiration window
-- Better primary variant line due to always extend the last ply on PV node search, if a transposition table entry is found
-- Refactoring many code lines left due to the first non-recursive approach
+- Several new eval terms like pinned pieces, overloaded attacks, differentiation of pawn evaluation in mid- and endgame, attract king to pawns in endgame, few more endgame evaluations
 - Bug fixing

 ## What to expect from Qapla?

 My current plan is

-- Refactoring eval to calculate an index per piece and then retrieve the pice value from a table.
-This shall improve the ability to automatically improve eval weights
-- Further improve search and implement more of the "classic" functionality that is still missing (futility pruning, razoring, ...)
-- The new features (eval-refinement history, continuation history, ...) will be implemented later
-- Try to generate nnue training data with my engine and implement a nnue network and train it myself.
+- Get to Spike 1.4 level with features known before 2010
+- Implement more modern search features
+- Implement NNUE with own created training data

 ## More info on the chess engine